KTpos9/DiscordBot.netcore/README.md

 ### Lavalink
 RUN Lavalink before starting the bot or the music commands will not work.
 1. Download [Lavalink](https://github.com/freyacodes/Lavalink/releases)
-2. Open the terminal in the Lavalink directory and run
+2. Open the terminal in the Lavalink directory and run this command:
 ```
 java -jar Lavalink.jar
 ```